shaneholloman/plutex/memory-bank/systemPatterns.md

 - **Agent-Based Design:** The system is fundamentally built around specialized agents.
 This promotes modularity and allows for different "expert opinions" to be incorporated.
 - **LLM-Powered Reasoning:** Agents leverage Large Language Models for complex analysis, interpretation, and generating human-readable reasoning.
 This suggests a pattern of prompt engineering and interaction with external LLM APIs.
 - **Pipeline/Workflow Processing:** The flow from data fetching -> agent analysis -> risk management -> portfolio management suggests a pipeline or workflow pattern.
-The `plutus` README explicitly shows a Mermaid diagram illustrating this flow. `../ai-hedge-fund` likely follows a similar pattern.
+The `plutex` README explicitly shows a Mermaid diagram illustrating this flow. `../ai-hedge-fund` likely follows a similar pattern.
 LangGraph is listed as a dependency, which strongly suggests a graph-based workflow for managing agent interactions.
 - **Command-Line Interface (CLI):** Both projects use a CLI (`main.py`, `backtester.py`) as the primary user interface for configuration and execution.
-Libraries like `questionary` (in `plutus`) suggest interactive CLI elements.
+Libraries like `questionary` (in `plutex`) suggest interactive CLI elements.
 - **Dependency Management:**
-    - `plutus`: Uses `uv` and `pyproject.toml` (with hatchling build backend).
+    - `plutex`: Uses `uv` and `pyproject.toml` (with hatchling build backend).
     - `../ai-hedge-fund`: Uses `poetry` and `pyproject.toml`.
 - **Environment Configuration:** Both use `.env` files for managing sensitive API keys.
 - **Modularity (Project Structure):** Both projects organize code into `src/` with subdirectories for `agents/`, `tools/`, `llm/`, `data/`, etc., indicating an attempt at modular design.
 - **Backtesting Framework:** A separate `backtester.py` script suggests a dedicated component for strategy evaluation over historical data.
-- **Dockerization (`../ai-hedge-fund`):** `../ai-hedge-fund` includes Docker configuration (`Dockerfile`, `docker-compose.yml`, `run.sh`, `run.bat`) for containerized deployment and execution, including integration with Ollama for local LLMs. `plutus` does not show this currently.
+- **Dockerization (`../ai-hedge-fund`):** `../ai-hedge-fund` includes Docker configuration (`Dockerfile`, `docker-compose.yml`, `run.sh`, `run.bat`) for containerized deployment and execution, including integration with Ollama for local LLMs. `plutex` does not show this currently.

 ## 3. Component Relationships